sverweij/dependency-cruiser/doc/rules-tutorial.md

 #### Recipe 1: Use a list of exceptions

-One way to prevent this is to use a list of exceptions and use these in two rules;
+One way to prevent this is to create a list of exceptions and use that in two rules;
-one to
+one to throw errors on everything not in the exceptions, one to show warnings for those that are:

 ```javascript
 const KNOWN_DEPRECATED_THINGY_DEPENDENTS = [